 Re-designing your website using the proper conversion optimization techniques can give you that boost from 3% to 6%, effectively doubling your site revenue with a one-time investment, saving tremendously over time.
 This is especially true for service-oriented companies, where success may be measured not by sales volume, but by establishing long term relationships with clients.
 Exceeding visitor expectations can not only bring them back but get them talking about you – isn’t that what it’s all about in the first place?

 If a new website isn’t in the cards right now, there are still a few measures you can take to get that conversion rate headed in the right direction:

 1) Eliminate unnecessary links and clutter from landing and product pages.

 The average web denizen has the attention span of a Frisbee.
 They know what they want and they will give you no more than 5 seconds to give it to them.
-Make the objective clear and eliminate as many steps from sign up or purchase processes as possible.
+Make the objective clear and eliminate as many steps as possible – from sign up or purchase processes.

 2) Place the most important information ‘above the fold’ of your website.

 This is the area of the page the visitor sees before having to scroll down.
 Make sure your visitor’s eyes are directed exactly where you need them to be, and if they are following a link from your main page it shouldn’t take them more than a few clicks to finalize the process.